ysd2004/stochasticcapnJAERE/README.md

 0 Manuscript information
 ====================================
-To implement the V-approximation suggested in the manuscript, we provide the pre-defined R-functions.
-Before replication the following examples, these functions should be loaded at first.

 ```r
   Abbott, K. Joshua, Eli P. Fenichel, and Seong, D. Yun, "Risky (Natural) Assets: Stochasticity and the Value of Natural Capital"